simeononsecurity/simeononsecurity.ch/content/articles/understanding-the-basics-of-cybersecurity/index.en.md

 ## Understanding the Basics of Cybersecurity

-In today's technological age, the **importance of cybersecurity** cannot be overstated.
+In today's technological age, the **importance of cybersecurity** can't be overstated.
 As we continue to rely on technology for virtually every aspect of our daily lives, the risks posed by **cyber threats** are constantly evolving.
 Understanding the [basics of cybersecurity](https://simeononsecurity.com/articles/cybersecurity-for-beginners-a-non-technical-guide/) is essential for **protecting personal and business data**, as well as national security concerns.

 ### The Importance of Cybersecurity